 The Luxor, located at the south end of the Las Vegas Strip, makes its presence known throughout the valley not only by shining the world's strongest beam of light into the sky, but also by offering cutting-edge restaurants, renowned entertainment, fascinating attractions and comfortable accommodations.
 It has shed much of its ancient Egyptian image and moved into this modern era with a more adult-oriented theme as well as ultra chic bars and lounges.

 A present-day wonder, this 30-story pyramid contains many amenities.
 Spacious rooms surround the world's largest atrium, which boasts shopping, dining and plenty of good entertainment.
 The casino, at 120,000 square feet, is one of the city's biggest, offering an array of the latest slot and video poker machines, table games and a race and sports book.

 Flight is the perfect spot for club goers to grab a few drinks before buckling their seatbelts for takeoff.
 Other nightlife options include the hip lobby bar Aurora.

-Dining choices range from the around-the-world selections of More the Buffet to the rocking T&T (Tacos & Tequila) that features the innovative cuisine of celebrity chef Richard Sandoval.
+Dining choices range from the around-the-world selections of More the Buffet to familiar quick bites.
 For a wide selection of breakfast and lunch fare, step into the Pyramid Café and explore its many comfort food options.
 TENDER Steakhouse offers the best in surf and turf as well.
 The stylish American-style pub, Public House, is a popular favorite.

 During the summer months, guests can be spotted soaking up the sun at the expansive five-acre pool deck through windows in the walkway that connects the two-story parking garage to the hotel.
 Located in the pool area, Nurture Spa & Salon lives up to its name, offering a steam bath, whirlpool and sauna, along with an array of facials and body treatments.